awslabs/damo/README.md

 It will install the latest _stable_ version of `damo`.
 If you want, you can also install less stable but more fresh `damo` from source code.
-For that, simply download the `next` branch of the source tree and use `damo` executable file in the tree.
+For that, fetch the `next` branch of the source tree and use `damo` executable file in the tree.

     $ git clone https://github.com/awslabs/damo -b next
     $ sudo ./damo/damo record $(pidof <your workload>)